neithere/argh/docs/index.rst

   :class:`argparse.Namespace` object.

 `Argh` is fully compatible with `argparse`.
 You can mix `argh`-agnostic and `argh`-aware code.
-Just keep in mind that :func:`argh.dispatch` does some extra work that a custom dispatcher may not do.
+Just keep in mind that :func:`~argh.helpers.dispatch` does some extra work that a custom dispatcher may not do.

 Details
 -------